 If you’ve noticed dry patches of skin on your neck or other parts of your body, you’re not alone.
 Many people experience these dry spots.
 They can have a number of causes, including contact dermatitis, psoriasis, and more.

-Dry skin patches can feel rough and scaly in only certain areas, which is different than just having overall dry skin.
+Dry skin patches can feel rough and scaly in only certain areas, which is different from just having overall dry skin.

 While dry skin patches can crop up anywhere, they often appear on the: